Artgelika/VR-System-for-High-School/README.md

-# Biochemical Laboratory
+# Physical, Chemical and Biological Laboratory

-Design and implementation of virtual reality visualization software dedicated to laboratory biochemical experiments.
+Design and implementation of virtual reality visualization software dedicated to laboratory biological, chemical, physical  experiments.
+Made with Unity.